 Only shielded sockets are used!
 No "noname", usually that are from KLS or Connfly.

-Critical point of the device is SRAM chip.
+Critical point of the device is SRAM chip W24512AK-15.
 Unfortunately they are available only via ebay and all of them are used.
 No choice.
-Chips comping from the sellers are alive but most of them doesn't fit timing specification.
-We test all of them and put in the kits only right one.
+Chips comping from the sellers are alive but most of them doesn't fit timing requirements.
+We test all of them and put in the kits only good one.
 For the 10 pcs arrived we get just 1-2 that works fine.
 So our advise to buy RAM chips for spare parts for the future.

 All quartz resonators are from Geyer and we hope that there will be no problems with them.
 Clock quartz is relatively accurate but for better accuracy you can play with additional loading capacitors, PCB has place for them.